narencachy/aks-quickstart/README.md

 ### Port forwarding

-You can use port forwarding to expose the port to the local shell.
+You can use port forwarding to expose the port to the local host.
 This will work on a deployment, service, pod, etc.

 ```

 # start port forwarding in the background
+# you may have to press enter twice to get your prompt back
 kubectl port-forward deploy/goweb 8080:8080 &

-# this will also work by using the pod
+# this will also work by using the pod - but not at the same time!
 kubectl port-forward $GW 8080:8080 &

 # run curl